Marguerite Sylva: Biography

 1957, Marguerite Sylva was driving her car when it went off the road and plowed into a house.
 She was severely injured in the accident and died the following day at the age of 81 in Behrens Memorial Hospital in Glendale, California.

 Opera roles

 Although Marguerite Sylva's basic voice type was mezzo-soprano, she often took on soprano roles as well.
-(Her roles in operetta and comic opera are also included in this list.)
+Her roles in operetta and comic opera are included in this list.